University of Otago

 - Complete an Otago application by the program's deadline

 Summer Session at Otago: Otago offers a "Summer Session", which takes place in the month of January.
-Students participating in Otago's Winter/Spring quarters are eligible for the Summer Session program and must submit an NU Summer Study Abroad Application in addition to the NU Academic Year Application.
-NU students are not eligible to apply to Otago's Summer Session as a stand-alone program.
+Students participating in Otago's Winter/Spring quarters are eligible for the Summer Session program and must submit a Northwestern Summer Study Abroad Application in addition to the Northwestern Academic Year Application.
+Northwestern students are not eligible to apply to Otago's Summer Session as a stand-alone program.
 Contact the Study Abroad Office with any questions.

 Self-catered university flats with a Kiwi host and other international students.